simlicht/simlicht/README.md

 - 👋  Hi, I’m @simlicht
 - 👀  I’m interested in creating new stuff.
-- 🌱 I’m currently learning PHP.
+- 🌱  I’m currently learning Swift and SwiftUI.
 - 💞️  I’m looking to collaborate on anything that interests me.
 - 📫  How to reach me: simon@simlicht.de

 <!---
 simlicht/simlicht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.